obedtandadjaja/adobesign-ruby/README.md

 # adobesign-ruby
-Ruby library for the Adobesign API.
+Ruby library for the Adobesign API v5.